Absolute Power

 ~ ~ ~

 Last week I got to spend five days in Paris, without man or kids in tow.
 I had many errands on my list, including a routine medical check-up that I opted to have conducted in French rather than Spanish.
 I made visits to the beauty nurse and my coiffeur, met up with friends, even went to a party and danced until 3 am.
 I had a brunch date with no reason to rush home afterward, permitting me to stroll around the neighborhood window shopping, doing a bit of nothing.
 I stayed in my studio and enjoyed hours of solitude.
 I cleaned up after no-one but myself.
-It was reminiscent of my early days in Paris, clown_carrotbefore there was a family wanting and needing my attention.
+It was reminiscent of my early days in Paris, before there was a family wanting and needing my attention.

 While I was basking in my imaginary exile, I could easily envision what was happening at home with De-facto at the helm.
 No doubt the laundry was piling up, beds were left unmade, bikes and scooters were parked in the living room, leftovers shoved in the fridge in the pot they were cooked in with a plastic bag barely covering them.
 Ours is a whole different household when it’s under his patriarchal rule.